caracal-pipeline/caracal/README.md

 caratekit.sh -ws ${workspace} -cr -si -ct ${caracal_testdir} -rp install -f -kh
 ```

-## Run Caracal
+## Run

-If you installed Caracal manually activate the virtual environment with:
+If you installed Caracal manually, activate the virtual environment with:
 ```
 source ${caracal-venv}/bin/activate
 ```

-If you installed Caracal with the caratekit.sh script activate the virtual environment with:
+If you installed Caracal with the caratekit.sh script, activate the virtual environment with:
 ```
 source ${workspace}/${caracal_dir}/caracal_venv/bin/activate
 ```